apitoolkit/apitoolkit-landing/blog/leveraging-api-logs/index.md

   - API Logs
 ---

+# From Data to Decisions: Leveraging API Logs for Strategic Insights with APIToolkit

 ![Data and Decision](data-and-decision.png)

 In a world where [83% of web traffic is estimated to involve API calls,](https://finance.yahoo.com/news/firetail-api-security-report-2023-123000482.html#:~:text=Over%2083%25%20of%20internet%20traffic,up%20to%2025%20API%20calls.) the role of Application Programming Interfaces (APIs) in modern business operations is fundamental.
 As crucial conduits for interactions among various software applications, systems, and services, APIs generate a vast amount of data, known as API logs.
 These [logs](https://apitoolkit.io/blog/enhancing-customer-experience/) are a rich source of insights, revealing not just technical aspects but also user behaviors and interactions.
 This information is pivotal for businesses in understanding user needs and preferences, which is essential for developing more user-centric products.
 Moreover, API logs are crucial for monitoring system performance and reliability, providing real-time data on response times, errors, and system anomalies.
 This proactive approach to monitoring is key in quickly identifying and resolving performance issues, thus ensuring the consistent availability and reliability of systems.
 In this context, API logs become more than mere data points; they are strategic assets that inform and guide business decisions.